 Stretching and flexibility improvement

-Flexibility improves functional movement, prevents injuries, your athletic performance is much better, and your improvement athletically or strength-wise is much better.
+Flexibility improves functional movement and prevents injuries, your athletic performance is much better, and your improvement athletically or strength-wise is much better.
 Flexibility helps your pasture and maintains your body's range of motion to function better.
 As a result, your body is in better balance and free of falling.

 HARVARD HEALTH PUBLISHING ARTICLE: